Improved Dark Photon Sensitivity from the Dark SRF Experiment

 One of the most sensitive experiments searching for the existence of dark photons is the Dark SRF experiment~\cite{Romanenko2023}, which utilizes high-$Q$ superconducting radio frequency (SRF) cavities to employ a ``light-shining-through-walls" (LSW) search for dark photons~\cite{Okun:1982xi,Bibber1987,JAECKEL2008509,Graham:2014sha}.
 The Dark SRF setup consists of an emitter and a receiver cavity, both tuned to the same resonant frequency $f_0\sim1.3\Hz[G]$, with quality factors of $Q\sim10^{10}$.
 SM photons are injected into the emitter cavity.
 In the presence of a kinetic mixing interaction, these SM photons can convert to dark photons, which may reconvert to SM photons inside the receiver cavity.
 A measurement of anomalous power in the receiver cavity would therefore indicate the existence of a dark photon.
 Notably, this experiment does not rely on the assumption that the dark photon constitutes dark matter (DM).

 \citeR{Romanenko2023} reported the first results from the Dark SRF pathfinder run.
 In the absence of a detection, they set world-leading constraints on non-DM dark photons and a competitive constraint on the photon mass.
-As noted in \citeR{Romanenko2023}, the Dark SRF cavities exhibited temporal variations in their resonant frequencies.
+The Dark SRF cavities exhibited temporal variations in their resonant frequencies.
 These included both a slow secular drift and fast stochastic jittering of the resonant frequency.
 The latter effect, known as ``microphonics" or jittering, can arise from nanometer-scale deformations of the cavity walls, e.g. due to bubble collisions from the cooling fluid. \citeR{Romanenko2023} took a conservative approach in modeling these effects, by assuming that the emitter and receiver frequencies were always mismatched by a frequency difference of order the amplitude of the microphonics.
 This resulted in a suppression of $\sim10^{-5}$ in the expected signal power in the receiver cavity.
-Recently, \citeR{cui2025} undertook a more accurate modeling of frequency jittering, and showed that jittering does not always suppress power accumulation in resonant systems.
-In particular, they found that power suppression is small in the case of Dark SRF.
-In this work, we apply the findings of \citeR{cui2025} to Dark SRF's pathfinder run to show that their existing data translates to much more powerful constraints on a dark-photon kinetic mixing and a photon mass than originally reported in \citeR{Romanenko2023}.
+In an accompanying regular article~\cite{cui2025}, we analyzed the spectral response of a jittering resonator with a more accurate modeling of frequency jittering, and showed that jittering does not always suppress power accumulation in resonant systems.
+In particular, we found that power suppression is small in the case of Dark SRF.
+With the new understanding from~\citeR{cui2025}, in this work, we develop a new analysis of the Dark SRF's pathfinder run to show that its existing data translates to much more powerful constraints on a dark-photon kinetic mixing and a photon mass than originally reported in \citeR{Romanenko2023}.

 This work is organized as follows.
-In \secref{resonator}, we review the main findings of \citeR{cui2025}, including the conditions for when jittering leads to power suppression.
-In \secref{darkSRF}, we summarize our re-analysis of the Dark SRF pathfinder run, in light of this improved modeling of jittering.
+We first summarize the relevant main findings of \citeR{cui2025}, including the conditions under which jittering leads to power suppression.
+We then show our re-analysis of the Dark SRF pathfinder run, in light of this improved modeling of jittering.
 The refined Dark SRF bound, shown in \figref{DarkSRF}, is an order of magnitude stronger than previously reported.
-In \secref{photonmass}, we demonstrate how this bound translates to a world-leading laboratory-based limit on the photon mass.
-Finally, in \secref{summary} we conclude and mention upcoming improvements to the Dark SRF experiment.
+We further demonstrate how this bound translates to a world-leading laboratory-based limit on the photon mass.
+Finally, we conclude with a brief discussion on upcoming improvements to the Dark SRF experiment.